ma261065/ePaper/README.md

 This project is configured to work with any location in Australia without code modifications.
 Follow these steps:

 ### 1. Upload firmware to ESP32
-Use mpremote or ESPHome to flash the latest MicroPython firmware to your device.
+Flash the latest MicroPython firmware to your device.
+There are a number of tools that can do this, but I find the simplest to be [ESPTool](https://espressif.github.io/esptool-js/).

 ### 2. Find your ePaper device's BLE address
 Before configuring, you need the Bluetooth MAC address of your ePaper display: